Hiroki11x/LossLandscapeGeometry/README.md

 - [WikiText-2](https://blog.salesforceairesearch.com/the-wikitext-long-term-dependency-language-modeling-dataset/)
 - [Vaihingen](https://www.isprs.org/education/benchmarks/UrbanSemLab/default.aspx)

 ## Quick Start
+1. Change python path in `exp/env/cluster_env.sh` and module which you need to load
+2. Change wandb entity to yours for each shell scripts such as `exp/image_classification/cifar10/batchsize-cifar.sh`
+3. Change path to Imagenet in `exp/image_classification/imagenet1k/run_imagenet.sh` for launching imagenet task
+4. Start following shells

+## Reproduction Experiment

 #### Image Classification Tasks

 To run the ablation study of the optimizer in the image classification task of CIFAR-10, execute the following shell.

 ```
-./exp/image_classification/cifar10/ablation_opt.sh
+./exp/image_classification/cifar10/opt-cifar.sh
 ```

 #### Word Language Modeling Tasks

-To run the ablation study of the batchszie in the word language modeling task of WIkiText-2, execute the following shell.
+To run the ablation study of the batchszie in the word language model task of WIkiText-2, execute the following shell.

 ```
-./exp/word_language_model/wikitext2/ablation_batchsize.sh
+./exp/word_language_model/wikitext2/batchsize-wikitext2.sh
 ```

 #### Segmentation Tasks